Wimmera Southern Mallee (region)

 The Victorian government's Wimmera Southern Mallee subregion is part of the Grampians region in western Victoria.
 It includes most of what is considered the Wimmera, and part of the southern Mallee region.
 The subregion is based on the social catchment of Horsham, its main settlement.

 The Wimmera district covers the dryland farming area south of the range of Mallee scrub, east of the South Australia border and north of the Great Dividing Range.

 Most of the Wimmera is very flat, with only the Grampians and Mount Arapiles rising above vast plains and the low plateaux that form the Great Divide in this part of Victoria.
 The Grampians are very rugged and tilted, with many sheer sandstone cliffs on their eastern sides, but gentle slopes on the west.

 The Wimmera does not include the southern Mallee area in the north part of the Shire of Yarriambiack (around Hopetoun).
 It does include the southern part of the Shire of Buloke, which is not part of the Victorian government's aforementioned subregion (around Wycheproof, Birchip, Donald and Charlton).
 This latter area, plus the St Arnaud area, makes up the East Wimmera region.

 In the context of the Interim Biogeographic Regionalisation for Australia, the Wimmera is a sub-region of 2145380 ha located within the Murray Darling Depression bioregion.

 The Wimmera is one of the nine districts in Victoria used for weather forecasting by the Australian Bureau of Meteorology.

 The Victorian Department of Environment and Primary Industries defines the Wimmera as a 30000 km2 region for agricultural production purposes encompassing the Buloke, Hindmarsh, Horsham City, Northern Grampians, West Wimmera and Yarriambiack local government areas.

 The Victorian Government's Wimmera Catchment Management Authority serves the catchment of the Wimmera River, and that of the Yarriambiack Creek south of the Mallee.

 The Shire of Wimmera originally covered a large part of the Wimmera and southern Mallee, but retracted over time to cover only land near Horsham.
-It was later abolished, with most of being becoming part of the Rural City of Horsham.
+It was later abolished, with most of it becoming part of the Rural City of Horsham.

-The federal government Division of Wimmera originally covered roughly the same area as the Division of Mallee does today, but ended it's life covering only the Wimmera area.
+The federal government Division of Wimmera originally covered roughly the same area as the Division of Mallee does today, but ended its life covering only the Wimmera area.